toucansites/toucan/Examples/swiftonserver.com/src/contents/blog/posts/2024/02/13-logging-for-server-side-swift-apps.md

 2024-02-09T19:26:43+0100 info task-logger : abc=123 foo=bar id=my-req [MyApp] bye
 ```

-Log metadata works like a dictionary, it features key-value pairs to store the context.
+Log metadata works like a dictionary, it features key-value pairs to store the page.

 ---